Oregon's Seven Regions

 Portland summers are simply jam-packed with sports, from eclectic adventure races to storied franchises.
 Those lucky enough to come up with a ticket to the sold-out Portland Timbers get the opportunity to cheer alongside the most passionate and compelling fan base in North American soccer.
-This summer, Portland has the prestigious honor of hosting Major League Soccer’s All-Star Game vs. legendary Bayern Munich, while the Portland Thorns FC look to defend their National Women’s Soccer League title.
-Baseball fans get to enjoy the summertime weather as the Hillsboro Hops look to build on their incredibly successful debut season in the Northwest League.
+The Portland Thorns FC of the National Women’s Soccer League title offer area soccer fans the opportunity to cheer on some of world’s biggest stars in the sport.
+And baseball fans get to enjoy the summertime weather as the Hillsboro Hops look to defend their Northwest League title in one of the best minor league baseball venues in the nation.

 Mt.
 Hood and the Gorge: Snow, Wind and Water

 Mt.
-Hood and the Columbia River Gorge are home to many of the state’s most exhilarating and awe-inspiring events, including the inaugural Hood 2 River Relay, a ski, bike, running and kayaking race from the high slopes of Mt.
+Hood and the Columbia River Gorge are home to many of the state’s most exhilarating and awe-inspiring events, including the Hood 2 River Relay, a ski, bike, running and kayaking race from the high slopes of Mt.
 Hood down to the mighty Columbia River.
 Annual events include the Mountain Lakes 100 along the Pacific Crest Trail in the Cascade mountains, and the Roy Webster Cross-Channel Swim, which offers participants a leisurely ride across the mighty Columbia River on the famous Sternwheeler.
 The only catch?
 When you reach the Washington shore, you’re jumping off the boat and swimming 1.1 miles back to Hood River!

 In July, the Gorge hosts North America’s premier amateur kiteboarding event, Kiteboarding 4 Cancer, a truly remarkable sight that brings kiters from around the globe together in the fight against cancer.
-Meanwhile on iconic Mt.
+One of the world’s biggest stand up paddle board races, the Columbia Gorge Paddle Challenge arrives in the Gorge each August.
+And up on iconic Mt.
 Hood, marquee events like the The West Coast Session freestyle skiing exhibition at Timberline, along with a boatload of summer ski and snowboard camps, keep the mountain bustling with stunning displays of aerial supremacy throughout the year.

 Southern Oregon: Glide Through Paradise